ToyVo/.dotfiles/README.md

 basic dotfiles that I use

-some software that my dotfiles use:
+some packages that my dotfiles use:
 * stow
 * alacritty
-* fish
 * neofetch
-* neovim
 * papirus-icon-theme
 * wofi
-* ttf-fira-code
-* ttf-font-awesome
 * zsh
 * materia-gtk-theme
 * sway